-Plan Change 129 seeks to replace the "Heritage Tree" provisions in chapters 14, 59 and Appendix 2 of the Operative Whangarei District Plan (WDP) with one district wide chapter titled ‘Notable and Public Trees (NPT)’ that relates to the protection of individual trees or groups of trees.
+PC129 proposes to replace the "Heritage Tree" provisions in Chapters 14, 59 and Appendix 2 of the Operative Whangarei District Plan (WDP) with one district wide chapter titled "Notable and Public Trees (NPT)" that relates to the protection of individual trees or groups of trees.

 Both individually and collectively trees provide a significant contribution to the historical, ecological, cultural and amenity values of the District.
 Those specimens that exemplify these characteristics are identified as being "notable".